AndrewCooley1/shopping-cart/README.md

 Please download or fork the following (https://github.com/prof-rossetti/intro-to-python/tree/main/projects/shopping-cart), and then move into the project repository.

-## Evironment Setup:
+## Environment Setup:

 Use Anaconda to create and activate a new virtual environment, perhaps called "Shopping_env:

 conda create -n shopping_env python=3.8

-Please then activate this virtual environment
+Please then activate this virtual environment.

 conda activate shopping_env